Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 They’d trained for this.
 Move fast, move hard, be aggressive, don’t let the sheep think.

-“The *fuck* d’you think you’re goin’?”
+"The *fuck* d’you think you’re goin’?"

-“Back inside!
+"Back inside!
 Now!
-Up against the wall!”
+Up against the wall!"

-“I *will* kill you motherfucker, move your ass!”
+"I *will* kill you motherfucker, move your ass!"

 The demolition crew backed away with their hands up, bleating peaceful bullshit. *Good* sheep.
 Noah threw in a smack with the butt-end of his pistol to show one of the slower ones who was in charge, but never took his eyes off the shadows.

-“You.”
+"You."
 He indicated one of the workers.
-“Fuckin’ big-ass monkey just came in here!
-Where’d he go?”
+"Fuckin’ big-ass monkey just came in here!
+Where’d he go?"

-“Uh—”
+"Uh—"

-*“Which way,* asshole!”
+*"Which way,* asshole!"

-The sheep pointed his nose and bleated, “Up!”
+The sheep pointed his nose and bleated, "Up!"

 Noah looked at the bare I-beams around them.
 No following the alien up those.
 Still, now he’d got this one nice and compliant...he grabbed the worker by the collar, hauled him to his feet, and pushed him in front.
-“Stairs.
-Show us.”
+"Stairs.
+Show us."

 He pointed them out.
-“Right there.
-It’s ten stories up…”
+"Right there.
+It’s ten stories up…"

 *Fuck.* Oh well.
 All that cardio was gonna pay off today.
 Noah shoved the hapless fucker back against the wall, satisfied.
 The monkey was up the tree, and the only way back down was through him and his buddies.